Labor legislation for foreign workers in Brazil

 The request will be by submission of a "Work Permit Request Application," signed and sent by its legal representative or attorney, together with specific documents.

 A decision denying the work permit can be appealed within ten (10) days starting from its date of publication in the Federal Official Gazette.
 The appeal will be sent to the authority that made the decision, which will reconsider it within five (5) days or forward it on to a higher authority under the terms of Law 9,784/99, Art.
 56.

 The Brazilian immigration authorities allow foreigners to work on a regular basis only if they hold one of the following main visas:

 - Temporary visa (2-year visa) type V with an employment contract with a local company;

-- Temporary visa (2-year visa) type V without an employment contract with a local company, under the "umbrella" of a Technical Assistance Agreement existing between a Brazilian company and a foreign company; or
+- Temporary visa type V without an employment contract with a local company, under the "umbrella" of a Technical Assistance Agreement existing between a Brazilian company and a foreign company;

-- Permanent visa – Holders of a business visa are not allowed to work in Brazil, but only have meetings, participate in seminars, meet customers and suppliers, prospect local markets, etc. – but not perform any remunerated activities.
+Please note that holders of a business visa are not allowed to work in Brazil, but only have meetings, participate in seminars, meet customers and suppliers, prospect local markets, etc. No remunerated activity is allowed.

 It is also important to note that visas are requested by local companies, meaning that the expatriate works in Brazil for a specific locally-based employer.
 In other words, the individual is not allowed to work for a different local company unless a new visa (or special authorization) is obtained.
 Holders of permanent visas may work for a different local company if this company is part of the same economic group (i.e., joint ventures).